Treating Dog Aggression: Your Guide to Understanding Treatment

 Analyze

-Management and prevention is less about using tools to prevent the aggression like muzzles or head halters and more about avoiding or finding alternatives to scenarios where your dog is anxious or frustrated enough to behave aggressively.
+Managementย and prevention as part of treating dog aggression is less about using tools to prevent aggression like muzzles or head halters.
+Instead, it is more about avoiding and finding alternatives to scenarios where your dog is anxious or frustrated enough to behave aggressively.

-It is also about training dogs to do behaviors that can allow you to manage situations better.
+Management is also about training dogs to do behaviors that can allow you to manage situations better.
 But this takes some time.
-To begin with avoidance is the best strategy.
+To begin with, avoidance is the best strategy.

-• Every time your dogs is exposed to situations that make him or her anxious, fearful, frustrated or aggressive, the problem gets worse.
+• Every time your dog is exposed to situations that make him or her anxious, fearful, frustrated, or aggressive, the problem gets worse.

 • Safety.
 Aggression tends to escalate